zeibura/docs-site/docs/extend/extend-apiml/api-mediation-security.md

 - Cookie named apimlAuthenticationToken.
 - Bearer authentication

-The request takes the `applicationName` parameter, which is the name of the application for which the PassTicket should be generated.
+The request takes the `applicationName` parameter, which is the name of the application for which the PassTicket is to be generated.
 This parameter must be supplied.

 The response is a JSON object, which contains information associated with the ticket.